ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 {% include callout.html content=callout colour='callout' %}

 `INLA` explicitly uses neighbouring structures to estimate the spatial autocorrelation structure of the entire dataset.
 For area data this is relatively straghtforward as there is an explicit neighbouring structure included in the data (areas either share a border or they don't).
-For point processes, however, we need to create an artificial discretisation of the space to tell the models which points are close to each other and where each new point have explicit neighbours so we can calculate the spatial autocorrelation structure among them.
+For point processes (i.e., when you have just individual points with coordinates), however, we need to create an artificial discretisation of the space to tell the models which points are close to each other and where each new point have explicit neighbours so we can calculate the spatial autocorrelation structure among them.
 Once you understand this concept, the steps taken to fit a spatial model become logical, as it is just a matter of finding the best way to discretise the space and relate it back to the original dataset.

 Analysis of area data (where each polygon has clearly defined neighbours) is generally more straightforward, and that is where we will start in this tutorial and then we will gradually build up the complexity.